Neighbour Consultation Scheme

 How to submit a ‘Prior Approval: Larger Home Extension’ application

-The ‘Prior Approval: Larger Home Extension’ application can be printed and posted to your local planning authority but it is recommended that you apply online via the Planning Portal application service.
+The ‘Prior Approval: Larger Home Extension’ application can be printed and posted to your local planning authority.
+But it is recommended that you apply online via the Planning Portal application service.

 Click ‘Start a planning application’

-Step 1 – Find your address
+First Step – Find your address

-Step 2 – Application Type: Scroll to ‘Prior approval – New development’ and select ‘Prior Approval: Larger Home Extension’
+Second Step – Application Type: Scroll to ‘Prior approval – New development’ and select ‘Prior Approval: Larger Home Extension’

-Step 3 – Confirm details
+Third Step – Confirm details

 (You don’t need to make the application yourself – Yoop can submit a ‘Prior Approval: Larger Home Extension’ application on your behalf so you don’t have to worry about it)